softwarity/geojson-editor/README.md

 - **Save to File** - Ctrl+S to download GeoJSON as `.geojson` file; programmatic `save(filename)` method available
 - **Open from File** - Ctrl+O to open a `.geojson` or `.json` file from the client filesystem; programmatic `open()` method available
 - **Error Navigation** - Visual error indicators in gutter with navigation buttons (◀ ▶) to jump between errors; error count displayed in suffix area
-- **Current Feature Event** - `current-feature` event emitted when cursor enters/leaves a feature or editor gains/loses focus; useful for synchronizing with maps
+- **Current Features Event** - `current-features` event emitted as a FeatureCollection when cursor/selection changes; includes all features overlapping with selection; useful for synchronizing with maps

 ## Installation